Teleférico de Caracas: History

-In 2000, the reconstruction of the cableway system began, as well as the one of the stations, and the cable cars are now operating.
+In 2000, the reconstruction of the cableway system began, as well as one of the stations, and the cable cars are now operating.
 Nowadays there are more than 70 tram cars which can travel 3.5 km in 15 minutes approximately.
-The cost for a round trip ride is between 100 Bs (for Venezuelans) and 110 Bs (for non-Venezuelans).
+As of 3 January 2024, the cost for a round trip ride is between US$12 (for Venezuelans) and US$30 (for non-Venezuelans).
 In August 2007, the concession was revoked and the park is once again in the hands of the federal government.
 In October 2007, it was renamed "Waraira Repano”."
-However, the hotel project was not as successful (it was never rebuilt or reopened) and despite it being worked on for 13 years, the hotel remains a ruin.
+The restoration of the mid-century modern hotel lasted 13 years, and was reopened in 2018.

 The park area at the top of the mountain is a wide walkway along the ridgeline.
 Several sellers have set up food or handicraft kiosks.
-There is also a restaurant and ice skating rink, an enormous Venezuelan flag waving in the breeze, and the ruins of the Humboldt Hotel.
+There is also a restaurant and ice skating rink, an enormous Venezuelan flag waving in the breeze, and the Bauhaus influenced Humboldt Hotel.
 Often the top of the mountain has clouds drifting through it, obscuring the view.
 It is several degrees cooler than Caracas or the coast.
 When the clouds clear, the city of Caracas can be seen on one side and the coastline on the other side.